Kanangnut/Machine-Learning-project-forecasting-Olympic-medal-counts/README.md

-# End-to-End Machine Learning Project Using Python and Jupyter Notebook
+## End-to-End Machine Learning Project: Predicting Olympic Medal Counts

-**Objective:**
-The goal of this project is to predict a country's Olympic medal count using machine learning techniques.

-**Key Components:**
-1. **Data Collection:**
+**Overview:**
+This project demonstrates the development of a machine learning model to predict a country’s medal count in the Olympic Games.
+The end-to-end process includes data acquisition, preprocessing, model training, and evaluation.

+**Highlights:**
-   - Acquired historical data on Olympic Games, including country participation, medal counts, and other relevant metrics.
+- **Data Acquisition:** Gathered comprehensive historical data on Olympic Games, including country participation and medal statistics.

-2. **Data Preprocessing:**
-   - Cleaned and transformed the raw data, handling missing values and encoding categorical variables.
+- **Data Preprocessing:** Cleaned and prepared the data by handling missing values, encoding categorical features, and engineering new features.
-   - Feature engineering to create new variables that could improve model performance.

-3. **Exploratory Data Analysis (EDA):**
-   - Conducted visualizations to understand data distribution and correlations between features.
+- **Exploratory Data Analysis (EDA):** Performed analysis and visualizations to explore data patterns and relationships.
-   - Identified key factors that might influence a country’s medal count.

-4. **Model Building:**
-   - Implemented various machine learning models, including linear regression, decision trees, and random forests.
+- **Model Building:** Developed and tested multiple machine learning models, including linear regression and decision trees, using Python and Scikit-Learn.
-   - Used Python libraries like Scikit-Learn for model training and evaluation.

-5. **Model Evaluation:**
-   - Compared model performance using metrics MSE.
+- **Model Evaluation:** Assessed model performance with metrics such as RMSE and R², selecting the most accurate model.
-   - Selected the best-performing model for predicting the medal count.

-6. **Model Optimization:**
-   - Fine-tuned the model using hyperparameter optimization techniques.
+- **Model Optimization:** Fine-tuned the model with hyperparameter optimization to improve predictions.
-   - Ensured that the model generalizes well to unseen data.

-7. **Results and Insights:**
-   - Presented the final model's predictions and provided insights into the factors that most influence a country’s Olympic success.

-**Tools Used:**
+**Tools and Technologies:**
+- Python, Jupyter Notebook
-- Python, Jupyter Notebook, Scikit-Learn, Pandas, Matplotlib, Seaborn.
+- Scikit-Learn, Pandas, Matplotlib, Seaborn

-**Outcome:**
-- Developed a reliable predictive model that can help stakeholders understand and anticipate a country's potential performance in future Olympic Games.